KeisukeYamashita/vasputils/README.md

 ### OUTCAR

-- [ ] Get free energy of integration
+- [ ] Get free energy of integration from OUTCAR

 ## License